Where Did Beer Originate From?

 And then the Dark Ages hit again.
 But this time, they were dark only for ones who enjoyed a nice cold drink.

 Prohibition in the United States started in Portland, Maine, with the so-called “Maine Law” penned by Neal Dow in 1851.
 The new law forbade the manufacture and sale of all types of alcohol statewide.

 Soon, other states followed suit, and America was well on its way to total abstinence from alcohol.

 Prohibition took effect nationally in 1920, and suddenly everyone who enjoyed a nice drink was considered a criminal.
 Of course, there were people who profited from this, mostly mobsters and bootleggers who ran underground breweries.

-The Prohibition eventually ended in 1933, but its impact was obvious.
-From the 3,200 breweries mentioned above, there were only 160 still operating after the era of Prohibition.
+Prohibition eventually ended in 1933, but its impact was obvious.
+Of the 3,200 breweries mentioned above, there were only 160 still operating after the era of Prohibition.

 We’ll drink to that!

 For over 15 years, Brews Cruise tours have been bringing thirsty guests on expertly guided all-inclusive tours and activities to discover incredible breweries, wineries, and distilleries all over the United States.

 Learn more about our various activities in Asheville, Charleston, Chicagoland, Coeur d’Alene (ID), Fayetteville (NC), Huntsville (AL), Las Vegas, Portland (ME), Portsmouth (NH), and Whitefish (MT).